ErikRZH/pyflink-python-flink-examples-docker/README.md

 This repository is intended to provide such further examples, **the repository makes no claim to represent best Pyflink practices**.

-This version uses **Flink 1.14** be aware that some functionality may differ between version.
+This version uses **Flink 1.14** be aware that some functionality may differ between versions.
 ## Examples
 [(1)](wordcount) The [standard](https://nightlies.apache.org/flink/flink-docs-release-1.14/docs/dev/python/table_api_tutorial/) wordcount example for streaming and batch using both the datastream and table APIs in a docker container.
 **[Table API, Datastream API]**